-Guide to moving in Each year, the University of Georgia community welcomes more than 8,500 students into its residence halls and apartments.
-Volunteers work to streamline the move-in process and to address health and safety, traffic congestion, parking lot availability and elevator service ove in for fall 2021 is 8 a.m.
-Friday, August 13 until 9 a.m.
-Wednesday, August 18.
-At press time, the following details about the move-in process are accurate, but University Housing will provide updates via UGA email and on the move-in portion of the housing website at housing.uga.edu/move-in.
-ARRIVAL TIMES In an effort to minimize traffic and checkin congestion, arrival times will be available for students to choose.
-Arrival times are required for anyone moving in August 13-15, and the arrival time scheduling site will open in late June.
+Guide to moving in Each year, the University of Georgia community welcomes nearly 8,700 students into its residence halls and apartments.
+Volunteers work to streamline the move-in process and to address health and safety, traffic congestion, parking lot availability and elevator service. rove in for fall 2022 is 8 a.m.
+Friday, August 12 until 9 a.m.
+Wednesday, August 17.
+At press time, L the following details about the move-in process are accurate, but University Housing will provide updates via UGA email and on the move-in portion of the housing website at housing.uga.edu/move-in.
+ARRIVAL TIMES In an effort to minimize traffic and check in congestion, arrival times will be available for students to choose.
+Arrival times are required for anyone moving in August 12-14, and the arrival time scheduling site will open in July.
 More specific information about the site and how to schedule an arrival time will be shared via students' UGA email in advance of the site opening.
-AUGUST 13: Arrival times required 8 a.m.-6 p.m.
-Sorority recruitment participants will have priority for arrival times on August 13.
-This may result in limited time slot availability for other students on August 13 in some buildings.
-AUGUST 14-15: Arrival times required 8 a.m.-6 p.m.

-UNLOADING ZONES August 13-15, unloading zones will be established in several parking lots near residence halls to assist residents and their families with move in.
+AUGUST 12: Arrival times required 8 a.m. - 6 p.m.
+Sorority recruitment participants will have priority for arrival times on August 12.
+This may result in limited time slot availability for other students on August 12 in some buildings.
+AUGUST 13-14: Arrival times required 8 a.m.-6 p.m.
+August 12-14, unloading zones will be established in several parking lots near residence halls to assist residents and their families with move in.
 Drivers will be issued one-hour parking passes to unload their vehicles and then be redirected to long-term parking lots after unloading.
 Vehicles remaining longer than the one-hour time period will be towed at the owner's expense.
-Maps with unloading zones and long-term parking locations for each area of campus will be communicated as they are finalized.
-AUGUST 16-18: Move in continues round-the-clock with no scheduled arrival time required.
+Maps with unloading zones and long-term parking locations for each area of campus will be communicated in mid-July.
+AUGUST 15-17: Move in continues round-the-clock with no scheduled arrival time required.
 Unloading zones will not be enforced, and residents should park in their assigned lot by 7 a.m.
-August 18 WHAT YOU'LL NEED TO MOVE IN Consider bringing a small cart or dolly.
+August 15.
+WHAT YOU'LL NEED TO MOVE IN Consider bringing a small cart or dolly.
 Although carts are available in most buildings, there is a limited number of carts available for students to use.
 You might also consider bringing a small tool kit and a pen for filling out forms at check in.
-MOVE-IN TIMELINE

-16 | BULLDOG FAMILIES

-MOVE IN BY THE NUMBERS

-8,500+ students living on campus

-175 staff and student move-in volunteers helping in a three-day period

-10,000 average gallons of Styrofoam and plastic film recycled during move in.
-That's enough to fill a UGA bus top to bottom and front to back!
+MOVE IN BY THE NUMBERS ~8,700 students living on campus 2.00 staff and student move-in volunteers helping in a three-day period 10,000 average gallons of Styrofoam and plastic film recycled during move in.
+That's enough to fill a UGA bus top to bottom and front to back! days of move in to limit traffic, parking and the number of people in common areas and lobbies months housing staff spend planning for traffic and check ins during move in hour residents can park in an unloading zone August 12-14. unlimited amount of time to park in long-term parking as you continue move your belongings.
+109 + videos on the housing YouTube channel at youtube.com/housinguga opportunities to participate in a webinar over the summer to get your questions answered.

-5

-days of move in to limit traffic, parking and the number of people in common areas and lobbies

-5

-months housing staff spend planning for traffic and check ins during move in

-1

-hour residents can park in an unloading zone August 13-15.

-unlimited

-amount of time to move your belongings after checking in during your arrival time.

-110 +

-videos on the housing YouTube channel at youtube.com/housinguga

-10

-opportunities to participate in a webinar throughout the summer to get your questions answered.
 For more information, point your smart phone's camera here or visit housing.uga.edu/first-year-hub:

-Δ11G